 - Focus to your website

 - A way to measure your site’s success

 - Clear direction to your users.

-How then do you create an effective call to action?
+How then do you create a compelling call to action?
 Here are some further tips to help:

 Make it a focus: Your call to action should be prominent and attention-grabbing on the web page.
 Ideally, it should be placed high and above the fold.

 Don’t be afraid of white space: It's not just the position of your call to action that matters.
 It’s also the space around it.
-The more white space surrounding a call to action, the more the eye will be drawn to it.
-Remove clutter and unnecessary content to make your call to action stand out.
+The more white space surrounding a call to action, the more the eye is drawn to it.
+Remove clutter or unnecessary content to make your call to action stand out.

 5. Carry out some user testing and iterate

-Although user research can be an expensive investment, there are many free and affordable tools that will offer valuable insights.
+Although user research can be an expensive investment, many free and affordable tools will offer valuable insights.
 Here are some suggestions to start your own ‘guerilla’ user research:

 In-page analytics from Google Analytics: Google Analytics is, of course, one of the most powerful resources for analysing the performance of your website.
 And best of all, it’s completely free.
 There are some more refined versions of heat maps, ‘confetti’ analysis and other traffic visualisation tools out there from premium services such as Crazy Egg.
 But did you know you can access Google’s free version from within your Analytics dashboard?
 It will tell you which links and navigation items have received the most clicks on a page and can throw up some interesting insights.